bpogodzinski/tmux-conf/README.md

 `cp -r .tmux/ .tmux.conf ~/.`

-4. Start tmux and install plugins by C-a + I (capital i)
+4. Start tmux and install plugins by C-a + I (capital i).
+It may take a while so be patient.